RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/42-LUK.md

 <sup>6</sup> And if the son of peace be there, your peace shall rest upon it: if not, it shall turn to you again.
 <sup>7</sup> And in the same house remain, eating and drinking such things as they give: for the labourer is worthy of his hire.
 Go not from house to house.
 <sup>8</sup> And into whatsoever city ye enter, and they receive you, eat such things as are set before you:
-<sup>9</sup> And heal the sick that are therein , and say unto them, The kingdom of God is come nigh unto you.
+<sup>9</sup> And heal the sick that are therein, and say unto them, The kingdom of God is come nigh unto you.
 <sup>10</sup> But into whatsoever city ye enter, and they receive you not, go your ways out into the streets of the same, and say,
 <sup>11</sup> Even the very dust of your city, which cleaveth on us, we do wipe off against you: notwithstanding be ye sure of this, that the kingdom of God is come nigh unto you.
 <sup>12</sup> But I say unto you, that it shall be more tolerable in that day for Sodom, than for that city.